diyessi/explications/content/articles/srt1.md

 # SAP source format

 Each line contains exactly 80 characters, corresponding to one 80 column IBM punched card.
-A typical card (produced by [mass:werk](https://www.masswerk.at/card-readpunch/)) would look something like:
+A typical card (produced by [mass:werk](https://www.masswerk.at/card-readpunch/)) would have looked something like:

 ![MISRT1009 Card](images/MISRT1009.png)

-The character encoding used on cards was easily converted to six bit character encodings used on tape and in memory.
-There are no encodings for lowercase letters and a number of common symbols.
-This is why old programs are uppercase.
-Surprisingly, there are encodings for a few symbols that are not in Unicode.
+The character encoding used on cards is easily converted to six bit character encodings used on tape and in memory.
+There are no encodings for lowercase letters and a number of common symbols, so programs are uppercase.
+Surprisingly, there are a few card symbols that are not in Unicode.

 SAP source cards are divided into fields based on column positions:
 - [1-6] An optional label.
 When read, all blanks are removed, so `OLD X` and `OLDX` are the same.